-She is currently playing Ginny Potter in Harry Potter & the Cursed Child in the West End, for which she has been nominated in the Best Supporting Actress category at the What’s On Stage Awards 2016
+She has just finished playing Ginny Potter in Harry Potter & the Cursed Child in the West End, for which she was nominated in the Best Supporting Actress category at the What’s On Stage Awards 2016

 Poppy Miller nominated in What's On Stage Awards 2016

 Poppy Miller has been nominated for Best Supporting Actress at the What’s On Stage Awards 2016 for her portrayal of Ginny Potter in the immensely successful Harry Potter & the Cursed Child.

 First reviews in for 'Harry Potter & the Cursed Child'

 Harry Potter & The Cursed Child receives fantastic reviews across the board.
 Poppy Miller plays Ginny Potter in the production.